 When you imagine living with someone and making a home and family, being with them every day for the rest of your life, does that include a daily, miserable existence?

-I don’t mean to bring you down, but I want you really soak in what you wrote to me because if that’s marriage, I don’t want any part of it.
+I don’t mean to bring you down, but I want you to really soak in what you wrote to me because if that’s marriage, I don’t want any part of it.

 That’s why I ask you, Is that marriage to you?